 A: I’m always looking for a balance of clarity and interest.
 Sometimes you can add detail in a way that makes one line more beautiful on its own, but the detail blots out or overwhelms the other line: one part of the canon becomes more “interesting” but the whole becomes more “confusing.”
 I’m always looking for those details that add to the beauty of each line and also improve the balance and separation between lines.
 I know a canon is done when it holds my interest from start to finish (there are no “dead” spaces where my attention fades) and when I can hear the lines clearly (there are no “blurry” spots where the parts seem to interfere with each other) and when I can sing one line on its own and enjoy it as a tune.

-Q: Do you try to keep the lines equally active at all times, or do let one line recede as the other comes to the fore?
+Q: Do you try to keep the lines equally active at all times, or do you let one line recede as the other comes to the fore?

 A: For the most part, I strive to maintain simultaneous interest in the parts, so that the ear’s focal points are not prescribed, but rather the ear will discover something engaging wherever it chooses to focus.
 I don’t think there should often be a single best or most rewarding place to put your attention: good counterpoint is immersive – something to bathe in.
 That said, a piece has to breathe – phrases must begin and end, not continue indefinitely, and there should be occasions when one line gives way to the other.